Derwent Heritage Trail - Matlock to Derby (★★★★☆)

 | Weir at Belper |

 Strutt's North Mill was originally built in 1786 by Jedediah Strutt (a partner of Richard Arkwright), but then rebuilt in 1804 after a fire destroyed the original building.
-The new building was designed to be fire-proof, with fires being common at Cotton mills in this era.
+The new building was designed to be fire-proof, with fires being common at Cotton mills in this era (mostly because the cotton in the air was flammable).

-At this point I look at the route ahead on the map to work out the route through Belper, but while the walk through this town doesn't look a particularly exciting one on the map, in reality the streets are very pretty, and I enjoyed the wander through this town.
+At this point, I look at the route ahead on the map to work out the route through Belper - but while the walk through this town doesn't look a particularly exciting one on the map, in reality as we continue on the streets are very pretty, and I enjoyed the wander through this town.

-Having meandered around the town, and finally popped out on the other side - the paths heads out towards the south, along a farm track, and then winds through the fields as it passes Milford - and then drops into Makeney.
+Having meandered around town, and finally popped out on the other side - the path heads out towards the south, along a farm track - and then winds through the fields as it passes Milford, and then heads into Makeney.

 | On the way to Little Eaton |

-At Little Eaton there is a shop to resupply from, but it is here that the worst section of the day begins as we initially follow a man road, before heading down to cross under the A38, to pass across what must have previously been something like a landfill site (there are little air shaft with air releases, and it is completely flat).
+At Little Eaton there is a shop to resupply from, but it is here that the very worst section of the day begins, as we initially follow a man road - before heading down to cross under the A38, passing across what must have previously been something like a landfill site (there are little air shaft with air releases, and it is completely flat).

 Here the path isn't very clear, but I figure that means you can just wander where you wish, and it is a quiet landscape, but all a bit rough and artificial for my liking.

 It does improve, however, as you come out by the Rugby club, and head over the river into Darley Abbey.
-Passing through the site of Darley Abbey Mills on the way - and again, these were textile mills sat alongside the River Derwent.
+Here we pass through the site of Darley Abbey Mills - and again, these were textile mills that used to operate alongside the River Derwent.

 | Darley Abbey Mills |

-Having crossed over the river, this was the site of a former abbey, but the main site that remains from those times is the Abbey Pub, which we are soon walking by.
+Across the river, we are now walking past the the site of a former abbey - but the main site that remains from those times is the Abbey Pub, which we are soon walking past.

-The Derwent Valley Heritage Trail does continue on - and continues all the way through to Shardlow - where you can head onwards on the Trent Valley Way towards Nottingham, or on via the Midshire Way.
+The Derwent Valley Heritage Trail does continue on - and continues all the way through to Shardlow - where you can get through to Long Eaton train station without too much trouble.

-I did look at doing the rest of the trail, and it looks easy enough to get to Long Eaton train station after finishing the rest of the trail - but for now have no plans to return to complete that final section.
-I was here to see the old industrial sites passing through the Peak District and in the Cromford Canal, I go to see exactly what I came to see.
+But for now have no plans to return to complete that final section.
+I was here to see the old industrial sites passing through the Peak District, and in the Cromford Canal I got to see exactly what I came to see.

 Disclaimer: This writeup provides a narrative of what to expect rather than a route guide to follow.
 The route is covered by the 119 and 128 (you would get away without this second map as it is only needed for Derby itself) OS Landranger maps (links redirect to Amazon).
 The route was easy to follow from the map and pretty well way marked by the purple and yellow arrows on signs.